davecharles/kafka_demo_docs/source/docs/002-Writing-a-Producer.md

 Here's a quick recap of what we have done so far:

-- Wrote a Kafka Producer from scratch.
+- We wrote a Kafka producer from scratch.
 - We ran our producer app.
 - We took a look at the Kafka UI and saw our messages.

-Next we are going to write a simple Kafka Consumer, so we can consume our Producer's messages.
+Next we are going to write a simple Kafka Consumer, so we can consume our producer's messages.